cnlohr/esp82xx/README.md

     git push
     ```

- - Make sure you reference the master branch of submoules and test against that, when youre about to merge a dev version of top-level projects.
+ - Make sure you reference the master branch of submoules and test against that, when you're about to merge a dev version of top-level projects.
 Master-branch top-level projects sould have master-branch submodules.

+ - You can clone the dev-branch directly:

+    ```
+    git clone --recursive -b dev https://github.com/cnlohr/esp82xx.git && cd esp82xx
+    ```

+   If you forgot and switched to `dev` via `git checkout dev`, you might not have the proper submodules.
+In that case run `git submodule update --init`

 ### Include Binaries